-As reflected in the financial statements, the Company has historically incurred a net loss and has an accumulated deficit of approximately \$126,421,000 at March 31, 2024, and net cash used in operating activities of approximately \$ 769,000 for the reporting period then ended.
+As reflected in the financial statements, the Company has historically incurred a net loss and has an accumulated deficit of approximately \$133,148,000 at June 30, 2024, and net cash used in operating activities of approximately \$1,693,000 for the reporting period then ended.
 The Company is implementing its business plan and generating revenue; however, the Company's cash position and liquid crypto assets are sufficient to support its daily operations over the next twelve months.
+Our Form S-3 expired on August 14, 2024.
+The Company filed a new Form S-3 on February 14, 2024.
+As a result of SEC comments, the new Form S-3 has not yet gone effective and therefore we may not sell shares under the ATM Agreement.